Animal Collective: History

-1990s–2007

 Origins and early influences

 Animal Collective grew out of childhood friendships in Baltimore County.
 Noah Lennox and Josh Dibb met in the second grade at the Waldorf School of Baltimore and became good friends.
 After the eighth grade, Lennox went away to a Waldorf high school in Pennsylvania, while Dibb enrolled at The Park School of Baltimore, where David Portner had studied since grade school.
 In 1993, Brian Weitz moved from Philadelphia to Baltimore County and began attending Park as well, becoming friends with Portner.
 According to Lennox, they attended "progressive" schools that emphasized creativity, imagination and artistic self-expression as part of "a complete kind of education".
 Weitz and Portner started playing music together at the age of fifteen because of their shared love of the band Pavement and horror movies.
 Their musical range included cover songs by Pavement and The Cure as well as the songs "Poison" by Bell Biv DeVoe and "Seasons in the Sun" by Terry Jacks.

 When Portner and Weitz met Dibb later in high school, they started an indie rock band called Automine with schoolmates Brendan Fowler (a.k.a.
 BARR) and David Shpritz, being the only ones they knew who wrote their own songs.
 "We [once] set up a show with four bands—bands that were different formations of us", Portner remembered in an interview with Baltimore City Paper.
-At that time, the group did not have any contact to the music scene in Baltimore and "was more about the back porch."
+At that time, the group did not have any contact with the music scene in Baltimore and "was more about the back porch."
 In 1995, Automine self-released their first and only record, the 7-inch-single Paddington Band.
 Around that time, they also had their first experiences with psychedelic drugs like LSD and started to improvise while playing music.

 The four started to discover psychedelic rock bands like Can and Silver Apples, as well as local experimental groups such as Climax Golden Twins and Noggin.
 Meanwhile, Dibb had introduced Lennox to Portner and Weitz, and the four of them began playing music in different group lineups (and often solo), producing several home recordings and swapping them and sharing ideas.
 Using a drum machine for the first time, Weitz and Portner started a duo named Wendy Darling, whose sound was inspired by soundtracks of horror movies like The Texas Chain Saw Massacre and The Shining, especially György Ligeti and Krzysztof Penderecki.

 In 1997, Lennox and Dibb both went off to college in the Boston area (Boston University and Brandeis University), and Portner and Weitz attended schools in New York City (NYU and Columbia University).
 Lennox and Dibb assembled Lennox's debut album, Panda Bear, during this time from the multitude of recordings Lennox had made in the previous years and established the label Soccer Star Records to release it.